Organization of the College

 The chief administrator of the District is the Superintendent/President, who is also the chief administrative officer of the College.
 The Superintendent/President serves as the Secretary to the Board of Trustees.

-The Vice President of Student Learning is the chief academic officer of the College and is responsible for academic schools, the COD Libraries, instructional support services, career and technical education, and off-campus programs.
-College of the Desert has five schools: Applied Sciences & Business, Social Sciences & Arts, Communication & Humanities, Health Sciences & Education, and Mathematics & Science.
+The Vice President of Instruction is the chief academic officer of the College and is responsible for academic schools, the COD Libraries, instructional support services, career and technical education, and off-campus programs.
+College of the Desert has five schools: Applied Sciences & Business, Social Sciences & Arts, Communication & Humanities, Health Sciences & Education, and Mathematics & Sciences.
 Each school is under the supervision of a dean, who is responsible for coordinating the departments within that school.
 Career programs are coordinated with cooperation from advisory committees consisting of representatives from business and industry.